megaconfidence/confidence.sh/content/blog/rust-memory-management-ownership/index.md

 Whenever Rust creates a new allocation, it _assigns_ it to the allocating scope i.e. the scope **owns** the allocation.
 And when the scope exits, it is responsible for cleaning up all allocations tied to it.
 In the first example we looked at (Code block 1), `numbers` was created in the `sum_numbers` scope, thus `sum_numbers` was responsible for cleaning it up when it went out of scope.
 But in the second example (Code block 2), `numbers` is returned to the calling `main` function, and as a result, Rust _transfers_ its ownership from `sum_numbers` to `main`.
 Finally, when `main` goes out of scope, `numbers` is correctly deallocated.

-Now, let's consider a lightly different situation.
+Now, let's consider a slightly different situation.
 The example we've used so far has been modified such that `numbers` is initialized in `main`, and passed as a parameter to `sum_numbers`.
 Follow the flow of control and the comments to get a sense of how Rust handles memory management in this situation.
 As you'll notice, ownership of `numbers` is _moved_ to `sum_numbers`, and it's deallocated when `sum_numbers` goes out of scope:

 ```rust
 fn sum_numbers(numbers: Vec<i8>) -> i8 { //takes ownership of numbers